There are two basic types of notes:

 Due to the tax advantages of a Roth IRA, if all rules are followed, it’s possible the profits will return to Joe’s account tax-free.

-For more information about promissory notes inside an IRA, including three more case studies illustrating different ways clients have invested in notes using their retirement accounts, view this webinar on-demand:
+For more information about promissory notes inside an IRA, including three more case studies illustrating different ways clients have invested in notes using their retirement accounts, access our 15-Minute Guide to Building Your Wealth with Self-Directed Note Investing.

 Case studies are provided for illustrative purposes only.
 Past performance is not indicative of future results.
 Investing involves risk including possible loss of principal.
 Information included in the above case study was provided by the investor and included with permission.
 Equity Trust Company does not independently verify all information provided by third parties.